ashutoshmjain/gita/src/knower.md

 >
 > Bhagavad Gita - Chapter 7.

-Let us understand the core concepts with Sāṃkhya because this path is easier for the scientifically-predisposed mind, and it satisfies the question that haunts both science and religion: "What was there before the universe began?".
+Let us understand the core concepts with Sāṃkhya because this path is easier for the scientifically-predisposed mind, and it satisfies the question that haunts both science and religion: "What was there before the universe began - before bigbang?".
 In other words, Sāṃkhya is designed for minds that need logical closure.
 It is an analytical view of Vedic science.
 The word "Suṃkhya" in Sanskrit literally means "a number."
 Sāṃkhya thus means: based in rational logic.

 ### Knowledge vs. Information